Dani Litani: Acting career

 When Litani reached the peak of his fame, he also found fame acting.
 He has made appearances at the Haifa Theatre and performed in shows like Richard III.
 Litani appeared in the 1993 films Life According to Agfa and Dummy in a Circle.
 He has also appeared in numerous musicals on stage and television and performed for the soundtrack for the 1979 film Dizengoff 99.

 As a voice actor, Litani provided voices of numerous Disney characters in Hebrew, starting with Baloo in The Jungle Book.
 He later voiced Little John in Robin Hood, Governor Ratcliffe in Pocahontas, Chef Louis in The Little Mermaid, The Walrus in Alice in Wonderland and a Crow in Dumbo.

 Personal life

 Litani is married and has four children.
-Since the early 2010s, Litani has suffered from a hearing impairment but this has not affected his career.
+Since the early 2010s, Litani has had a hearing impairment but this has not affected his career.